-- There will be NO shaking hands.
+- There will be NO shaking hands at the front door.

 - Staff who are concerned, including those who may be clinically vulnerable, clinically extremely vulnerable or who believe they may be at possible increased risk from coronavirus, will discuss their circumstances and risk assessments will be carried out, adjusting where necessary and reassuring staff about the protective measures in place.